sav-che/TL-2/Authors/Popenoe, Frederick Wilson (called Wilson Popenoe) {std. Popenoe}.md

-> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/item/103624#page/352/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 338](https://www.biodiversitylibrary.org/page/33189809) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Popenoe, Frederick Wilson (called Wilson Popenoe) (1892-1975), American botanist and explorer; studied at Pomona College; agricultural explorer for USDA from 1913-1923; with the United Fruit Company from 1923-1957; from 1944 as director of the Escuela Agricola Panamericana, Honduras. (*Popenoe*).
+Popenoe, Frederick Wilson (called Wilson Popenoe) (1892-1975), American botanist and explorer; studied at Pomona College; agricultural explorer for USDA from 1913-1923; with the United Fruit Company from 1923-1957; from 1944 as director of the Escuela Agricola Panamericana, Honduras.
+**Abbreviated name**: *Popenoe*

 #### Herbarium and types